rust-lang/team/README.md

 ### Adding a person to the repository

-It's possible to fetch the public information present in a GitHub profile and store it in a person's TOML file.
-To do that you need to have the `GITHUB_TOKEN` environment variable setup with a valid personal access token, and you need to run the command:
+It's possible to fetch the public information present in a GitHub profile and store it in a person's TOML file:

 ```
 cargo run add-person <username>